vipulnaik/diet-exercise-health/notes/2023-09-27-dental-cleaning.md

 * **Finish second meals by 8 PM every day starting Saturday September 23**: This is to keep my digestion in good shape.

+  How did I do?
+I was able to adhere to this!

 * **Go to sleep by 11:30 PM every day starting Sunday September 24**:
   This is to promote early sleep/waking and reduce the risk of digestive cycle issues on the day of the procedure.
 My sleep cycle